molavades/molavades/README.md

 * *CGI Group*
 * *Sandat Web Solution*

-🔭 I've used different Machine Learning and Deep Learning models in real-time projects.
+🔭 I've used different Machine Learning and Deep Learning models in acedemic projects.
 Below are some used models:

 * *Linear Regression*
 * *Logistic Regression*